LevelMeUp/fellow-musers-minimal/content/posts/hiring/Hiring at startups.md

 **Employee Branding**
 This warrants an entire other post, as Getir did not do this well.
 The approach also differs massively between different types of roles.
 E.g. engineers love a good technical blog, or presence at events.
 Glassdoor can be important.
 Employee engagement is key here.
 It's a huge topic, and very hard to fix if it's broken.
 You can still hire well if this is fucked, but by god it's hard & you'll have to often over-pay.

+Remember the classic Steve Jobs quote "A players hire A players, but B players hire C players and C players hire D players.
+It doesn’t take long to get to Z players.
+The trickle-down effect causes bozo explosions in companies."
+Quality compounds.

 On a more pragmatic note, make sure your Linkedin page is updated and there are regular posts.
 Think about events, conferences, videos.
 Be VISIBLE

 One way of thinking about this is - what is our unfair advantage that allows us to get better talent for less money?
 There are two: